palantir/gradle-gitsemver/README.md

 ### Can you explain your modified semver sort?

 Sure.
-Standard semver sorts words alphabetically.
+Standard semantic versioning sorts words alphabetically.
 This is not wanted if you're going to be creating tags like `v0.1.0-dev` and `v0.1.0-alpha`.
 You want to alpha sort everything except 'dev', 'alpha', 'beta', and 'rc', where those are ordered and always bigger than any other word.
 Thats it.

 ## Adding to your build